Hand-Picked Daily GUN DEALS

 • Width: 1.34"

-The PDP by Walther is an impressive design that really stood out to the team at PPT.
+The PDP by Walther is an impressive design that has really stood out to our team at Pew Pew Tactical.

-Although there are various sizes and models available, we are looking at the PDP Compact.
+Although various sizes and models are available, we are looking at the PDP Compact.
 This model offers a 15-round capacity along with a whole host of other cool features.

 Best Compact Pistols PDP